-As in the previous year, the focus for life insurance is on Austria.
+As in the previous year, the focus of the life insurance business is on Austria.
 Premiums booked experienced a slight increase as compared with the previous year.
-While claims expenses decreased compared to the previous year, an increase was recorded in the expenses incurred for the life insurance business in Austria compared to the previous year.
+While the claims expenses increased on the previous year, a decrease was recorded in the expenses incurred for the life insurance business in Austria compared to the previous year.